Send messages

 After sending a message successfully, PubNub servers will send a response including a timetoken, which is an exact timestamp (17 digit value to the nearest 10th nanosecond) of when the message was published.
 Timetokens are useful if you want to work with historical messages, but we'll talk about this later on.

-Depending on your needs, you can structure your payload in different ways, send small bits of data designed for high volumes, or even send a file.
+Depending on your needs, you can change the structure and add a custom type to your messages, send small bits of data designed for high volumes, or even send a file.
 If you need an extra layer of security, you might want to consider encrypting your messages and files.

 Regardless of what you want to send, you always send it to a channel.